-Deductions from plan net position are primarily benefit payments.
-During 2015 and 2014, the Fund paid out \$169,109 and \$153,590 in benefits, respectively.
-This was an increase of approximately \$15,519.
+Deductions from plan net position are primarily benefit payments, which are offset by retiree contributions associated with dependent care coverage.
+During 2016 and 2015, the Fund paid out \$217,425 and \$169,109 in benefits, respectively.
+This was an increase of \$48,316.
 The increase is a direct result of additional employees retiring in 2016 and a slight increase in the premium cost of health care benefits.
-There were 17 retirees receiving post-employment benefits at December 31, 2016.
+There were 15 retirees receiving post-employment benefits at December 31, 2016.